 The problems linked with having gestational diabetes (see above) can be reduced by managing blood sugar levels.
 This can be controlled by making changes to your diet and exercise regime to effectively treat gestational diabetes.
 If this doesn’t work for you, you may be offered medication such as tablets or injections to control blood sugar levels.

 If you have gestational diabetes, you will be given a blood sugar monitor kit to help you manage the condition at home.
-Testing your blood glucose levels at home is straight forward with a small finger prick to place a drop of blood on a testing strip.
+Testing your blood glucose levels at home is straightforward with a small finger prick to place a drop of blood on a testing strip.
 You can find out more about how to test your blood sugar here.
-You will also be closely monitored throughout your pregnancy and at birth to make sure of any potential problems.
+You will also be closely monitored throughout your pregnancy and at birth to keep an eye on any potential problems.

 Simple changes to your diet can help to manage gestational diabetes.
 You will be referred to a dietician who can advise you further, but you may be advised to: